sbourdelin/linux/Documentation/driver-api/firmware/fallback-mechanisms.rst

 * Race against access with the root filesystem upon bootup.

 * Races upon resume from suspend.
-This is resolved by the firmware cache, but the firmware cache is only supported if you use uevents, and its not supported for request_firmware_into_buf().
+This is resolved by the firmware cache, but the firmware cache is only supported if you use uevents.

 * Firmware is not accessible through typical means:
         * It cannot be installed into the root filesystem